oneeve8/kobble-data/content/Tutorial2.md

 You can continually add new channels and tracks to your Markdown file, and your recipients will always have your latest updates.

 Your recipients will receive all your updates of information within each of your channels and tracks as you update.
-S
+So you can share information even if it is a work in progress.

 ***